-Thunder Bay District Jail union president frustrated over new COVID-19 cases
+'Turning a corner': Thunder Bay District Jail staff optimistic as COVID-19 cases drop

-20 inmates, 9 staff positive for virus as of Monday
+Two inmates, three staff members positive with virus as of Monday